Need benchtop equipment for your lab?

 - Mount the column vertically on a stable laboratory stand.
 Equip the column with an extension to hold the complete volume of the gel slurry.

 - Inject the gel-filtration (GF) buffer in outlet tubing until the support net is covered with 0.5 cm of the buffer.

-- Swirl the gel slurry from step 3 and pour it in the column.
+- Swirl the gel slurry from step 3 and pour it into the column.
 Fill the remaining space with GF buffer.
 And, put lid on the column extension (or put the top adaptor on column).

 - Fill the buffer reservoir with GF buffer.
 Connect the reservoir to the pump with the help of a large tube.

-- Purge the pump with GF buffer and attach the outlet from pump to inlet of the column.
+- Purge the pump with GF buffer and attach the outlet from the pump to the inlet of the column.
 Open the column outlet and start the pump at the flow rate.
 Continue the flow until the height of the gel bed becomes constant.

 - Turn the pump off, close the column outlet, remove the extension, adjust the bed height, and adjust the inlet adaptor.